BruteForceForGlory/MINeDHackathon/README.md

 # How to use

-- Load the model '' using the tenserflow api and directly predict an image.
+- Load the model 'model_038400.h5' using the tenserflow api and directly predict an image.
 The code for predicting and loading can be found in the last execution cell of the Mined.ipynb file.
 - Remember that the model uploaded to the repository only is trained for the AS diamond images.
 - More types may be trained as per the requirement by the just changing the source and target images read by the model.
+- Model can be downloaded from releases.